 To comply with this notice requirement, you must give the county certain pieces of information in writing.
 You then have to wait 6 months, unless they deny your claim, before you can file a lawsuit.

-When the Four (4) Year Time Limit Doesn’t Apply To Injury Cases
+4 Year Time Limit Doesn’t Apply Injury Claims Against Federal Government

 If you have a personal injury case against the federal government, you have two (2) years to sue.
 This time limit applies to car accidents, or injuries that happen on U.S. government property.